 FATF Travel Rule is the Main Focus

-In terms of VASPs' compliance with the new FATF Standards, the Travel Rule is the most focused on the subject in the paper.
+In terms of VASPs' compliance with the new FATF Standards, the Travel Rule is the most focused subject in the paper.
 Despite this, just ten jurisdictions reported regularly implementing the Travel Rule obligations for VASPs.
 A total of 14 jurisdictions indicated that they had enacted Travel Rule rules but had not yet implemented them.
 No countries reported knowing of a VASP that met all of the Travel Rule's requirements.
 Even though numerous technologies and solutions exist to help VASPs comply with the Travel Rule, compliance remains a challenge owing to the lack of one cohesive technology to deliver it, according to the study.

 The lack of worldwide application of the Travel Rule is a key impediment to effective global AML/CFT mitigation, and the updated FATF Standards' efficacy and impact are harmed.
 For this reason, the FATF has said that one of its main next actions would be to speed up the global adoption of the Travel Rule.